 Word soon spread that David would accept children that no one else would take in because of their disabilities or behavioural issues.
 After moving to a bigger place, the shuktara family continued to grow, as more and more young people needing a home were brought to David.

-Now, over a decade later, shuktara consists of two homes housing 8 young women and 14 young men, many of whom have disabilities such as deafness, cerebral palsy or learning difficulties.
+Now, over twenty years later, shuktara consists of two homes housing 7 young women (Lula Bari) and 15 older boys and men (Anna Bari), many of whom have disabilities such as deafness, cerebral palsy or learning difficulties.
 Many of shuktara’s young people had suffered terrible hardship and discrimination.
 Because of their disabilities they were written off as incapable of learning, developing as individuals or integrating into society.

 For more about shuktara and David please read A STORY.